 As per Gartner predictions, ear-worn devices like Samsung’s IconX, Apple AirPods, and Plantronics’ BackBeat FIT will account for over 30% of total shipped devices.
 Apart from smartwatches and ear-worn devices, techies are also exploring other immersive devices like head-mounted displays (HMD), AR and VR devise, smart clothing.

 Wearables are impacting the workplace and the employees big time

 The above numbers clearly show the increasing trend of wearable-technology usage among consumers but at the same time, it also hints towards its growing dominance in enterprises.
 With a year on year growth of 16%, wearables have made their ways inside office premises wherein the new generation employees are more comfortable using these connected devices like fitness trackers to stay constantly aware of their health and fitness conditions.
+This has given rise to the development of specialized fitness management software that can help companies manage the data generated by these devices efficiently.
 Talking about that, Gartner anticipated that around 2 million employees would be asked to wear health and fitness trackers as an employment condition.

 Till now, products like Jawbone, Fitbit, and Bellabeat have already gained popularity amongst working executives.
 The trends indicate that the future generation will be more open to using ear-worn devices.
 Their integration with virtual personal assistants will make them even more intriguing to users.

 Today’s generation is embracing wearable technology as a part of lifestyle maintenance driven by a strong sense of well-being and health.
 Jiff and Willis Tower Watson held a webinar in 2016 where they presented the state of employer-sponsored wearables and their growing influence at the workplace.

 Some crucial insights about the usage of wearable technology at work